dinasolskinnsbakk/GenerativeAI/README.md

 We tried launching by pressing ”run cpu” and it opened a text editor window that said ”Press any key to continue . . .”, but when we pressed something it just shut down.
 When googling the problem we saw that others have had the same problem and found no solution.
-We also tried some suggestions from others were we tried updating, adding other models to the checkpoint folder and just downloading the comfyUI file all over, but nothing seemed to help and we always ended up with the same problem.
+We also tried some suggestions from others where we tried updating, adding other models to the checkpoint folder and just downloading the comfyUI file all over, but nothing seemed to help and we always ended up with the same problem.

 If you have a MacBook, it seems that ComfyUI is only available for Apple mac silicon and not old